nick-dave-turner/technical-test/README.md

 1. When submitting the “Stock Trades” form, is the response recorded along with the date of the trade?
 2. Does the “Recent Trades” table display all of the trades that have been recorded?
 3. Is the list of Recent Trades displayed in date order - most recent trade first?

+## Other considerations:

+This application has been created using `TypeScript`.
+Although TypeScript knowledge is preferable, it does not form an essential part of the assessment.

+You can turn type checking off by adding `// @ts-nocheck` to the top of any files added or modified.

 ---